sheikalthaf/ResCarousel/README.md

 # ResCarousel
 This is Project is based on bootstrap carousel.
-I have Seen some disadvantage in bootstrap carousel so it started to develope this ResCarousel.
-I actually developed this for my Online store project.
+I have Seen some disadvantage in bootstrap carousel so i started to develope this ResCarousel.

 ResCarousel Means "Responsive Carousel"
 ```